imdevan/dotfiles/docs/possible-future.md

 - How to move file to a directory and have it update file references; like vs code
 - tmux double stack all left side status bar layout
 - move homebrew config to stow?
+- how can I make this a one line install?

 ### Zsh plugins